 Exercise Technique and Prescription

-Properly performed exercise has enormous health benefits.
-It reduces the risk of many diseases, increases functional capacity, and improves the quality of our lives.
+Exercise testing is an important skill performed by human performance professionals.
+In this course you will learn proper methods for exercise testing and how to keep clients safe in the process.
 In this course you will learn proper aerobic and anaerobic exercise techniques.
 After learning proper techniques you will learn how to prescribe exercise to varying populations.

 Exercise Program Design